Williangalvani/diyosd_multiwii/README.md

 - Lots of features from the original were removed, for different reasons
 - An artificial horizon.
 - A menu for pid tuning;
-- A7105 rssi reading(compatible with hk-t6a and t9x receivers);
+- A7105 rssi reading(compatible with hk-t6a and t9x receivers, using only low signals, through a complemetary filter, results are looking good, so far);

 (to-do) - A menu for mode configuration.
 (to-do) - Reading of analog voltages.
-- A7105 rssi reading.
 (to-do) - Timer.

 A video(not latest version) can be seen here: